 - Study Subject: Fellowships are awarded in the field of humanities and humanistic social sciences.

-- Number of Scholarships: Two fellowships will be awarded.
+- Number of Awards: Two fellowships will be awarded.

 - Nationality: International applicants

-- Eligible Countries: International applicants are eligible to apply for this scholarship programme.
+- Eligible Countries: International applicants are eligible to apply for this application programme.

 - Entrance Requirements: Applicants for the 2019-2021 fellowships must have completed a Ph.D. no earlier than January 1, 2017.
 Candidates who do not yet hold a Ph.D. but expect to by June 30, 2019 should supply a letter from their home institution corroborating such a schedule.